DEMONEROSSO

 One competition, four teams and the fastest sailing boats of the ocean

-The development of Sea-Guard, the racing jacket for Luna Rossa Prada Pirelli and Emirates Team New Zealand
+The America’s Cup: Luna Rossa Prada Pirelli to challenge Emirates Team New Zealand